OLIPLICHE/To-Do-list/README.md

 - Type cd `https://github.com/OLIPLICHE/To-Do-list` to access the project on the terminal

 ## To make the project run in your local machine
-- You will need to set up or install webpack (npm server)  in your machine.
+- You will need to set up or install webpack in your machine.
 Open the link bellow for set up
 - `https://webpack.js.org/guides/getting-started/#basic-setup`

+## Installation of Packages.Json
+ Run the code bellow inside your terminal
+- npm install --save-dev stylelint stylelint-config-standard
+- {
+  "extends": "stylelint-config-standard"
+}
+- npx stylelint "**/*.css"

 ### Prerequisites